-This is a unique three-year £1 million partnership with Co-operatives UK, the network for Britain’s thousands of co-operatives.
+This is a project in partnership with Co-operatives UK, the network for Britain’s thousands of co-operatives, that seeks to help see the next generation of co-operatives thrive.
 Through the Bank’s support of The Hive, together we are able to support jobs and growth in a vital part of the economy.
-But you discover its value when you see The Hive’s impact on the ground.
+But you only really discover its value when you see The Hive’s impact on the ground.

 In Liverpool, a local football club, Litherland REMYCA FC has become a co-operative thanks to the work of The Hive.
 In Leeds, a worker-owned artisan bakery, Leeds Bread Co-op, has been working with The Hive to put plans in place to grow its customer base and create more jobs.
 In Newcastle, a group of security professionals have joined together to create a unique co-op, Security Professionals Support Co-operative (SPSC), to improve the working conditions for self-employed bouncers.